JosephCarrington/unity-double-jump-controller/README.md

 unity-double-jump-controller
 ============================

-This is an extension of Unity's built-in PlatformInputController to allow for double, triple or more jumps.
+This is an extension of Unity's built-in PlatformInputController and CharacterMotor to allow for double, triple or more jumps.